 If you’re not yelling from the roof tops about Yell then maybe Yelp is more your cup of tea.
 Despite sounding like the noise you make when you stand on a piece of Lego, Yelp is a powerful directory boasting over 34 million users every month.
 One of the things that’s great about Yelp is that it allows SABs (Service Area Businesses) to get a listing, not just those that have a physical location.

 Scooting in at number three is Scoot.
 The directory acts as a data aggregator for other sites such as the Sun, the Mirror and the Independent, to name a few.
 Submitting your site to Scoot means that your listing will be published on the Scoot network, saving you a lot of legwork.
-Scoot is a good place to start if you’re looking to get your site published on as many directories as possible with minimal effort.
+If you’re looking to get your site published on as many directories as possible with minimal effort Scoot is a good place to start.

 I really like Freeindex.
 It’s aimed solely at UK businesses and is really easy to use.
-Freeindex listings tend to rank highly and are indexed quickly by Google.
+Freeindex listings tend to rank highly on Google.
 The directory is moderated too, meaning that any low quality listings are removed, preserving listing quality and respect with Google.